 Occasionally, you can even see a major cruise in the port of Frederikshavn!

 The nearest international airport is Aalborg Airport.
 By car, it takes around 50 minutes to cover the distance.
 You will also find a frequent bus connection to and from the airport.

-Of course, many travelers are coming into Frederikshavn by ferry.
-If so, you are arriving in the port which is already quite central.
-There are lots of parking spaces near the port, and you will also find buses departing to other places around the town.
+Of course, a significant amount of travelers are actually coming to Frederikshavn by ferry.
+If that includes you, you will be arriving in the ferry terminal of Frederikshavn which is already quite central.
+There are lots of parking spaces near the terminal, and you will also find local buses departing to other places around the municipality.

 Things to do in Frederikshavn

 Frederikshavn has some nice beaches.
 They are clean, nice and rarely overcrowded – even in the summer when the weather is amazing.
 Palmestranden (The Palm Beach) is our favorite spot!

 Near Frederikshavn, you can also try activities such as fishing, horse riding, golf, surfing and more.